 To get your “whole body” into a performance, you should learn about breath control, diaphragmatic breathing (breathing while engaging a muscle called the diaphragm) and understand the muscles that create sound.

-It will be helpful to find your head voice and chest voice.
+It will be helpful to find your ‘head voice’ and ‘chest voice’.
 Your chest voice is your low and full-sounding register that is produced by your vocal cords.
 If you are using this register, you will usually feel it resonating in your chest.
 Whereas your head voice is your upper register.
 This is a brighter sound which you will feel resonating in your head.
 Learning to access both of these voices can help you to improve your range and create different character voices.

 Knowing your instrument is also important as it will protect you from vocal damage.
 You want to be able to spend a day working in a recording booth without returning home with a sore throat, croaking like a frog.
+Check out this page for some specific voice warm ups.

 Learn more about improving your articulation and diction with Andy on our YouTube channel:

-3. Invest in Voice-Over Recording Software
+3. Invest In Voice Over Recording Software

 If you have a voice agent and are asked to audition for a voice project, you will want to already be familiar with the recording software you’ll be using.
 To get ahead, learn about this software and practice recording in your own time.
 Download Adobe Audition or Premiere Pro and get yourself a good quality microphone.
 This doesn’t mean you need to fork out hundreds on it – Adobe Audition is free and there are some affordable microphones out there.